Applicants must be a minimum age of 18 years prior to the commencement of the Recruit Training Course.

 To meet minimum driving offence history standards applicants must have no driving offences recorded against their license/s for a period of twelve months (12) months prior to lodging an on-line application and continue to remain offence free throughout the recruitment process.
 All other traffic offences and driving behaviour issues outside the twelve month period will be taken into account and may result in an application being rejected.
 Serious driving offences will generally result in an application being rejected.

 Prior to selection on a recruit course, applicants must have a current First Aid Certificate and a swimming certification from either Royal Life Saving Australia, or alternatively, a Certificate of Swimming Proficiency through AUSTSWIM.
 The AUSTSWIM certification form can be downloaded here.
 This must be a Bronze Medallion or Police Rescue Award.
 Applicants are responsible for obtaining these qualifications.
-You do not require these qualifications to submit an expression of interest to join Tasmania Police.
+You do not require these qualifications to submit an application to join Tasmania Police.

 The minimum First Aid requirement for applicants are the following units of competency: